wadded up sheets bed sheets in dryer

 If I’ve heard from one reader, I’ve heard from a thousand—all with the same problem.
 Wadded up sheets.
 I feel their pain because I have suffered this problem as well.
 So annoying.
 It can happen in the washer, but also in the dryer.

 My best solution, which only slightly reduces the problem, has been to launder one sheet at a time and then stop the dryer to rearrange and unroll a couple of times during the cycle.
-And really, that is no solution at all since it requires more time, energy, detergent.
-So ridiculous, especially because my washer and dryer are considered large capacity.
+And really, that is no solution at all since it requires more time, energy, and detergent.
+It’s ridiculous as my washer and dryer are considered large capacity.

 Big Fat Wadded-Up Mess